Warwickshire Specialist Anxiety Centre

 Sarah works from her consulting room in Warwick and her practice on Harley Street in London.

-This style of therapy also lends itself to working via Zoom/Skype and the therapy works in exactly the same way as it would face to face.
+This style of therapy also lends itself to working via Zoom and the therapy works in exactly the same way as it would face-to-face.